jfischoff/hasql-queue/README.md

 # postgresql-simple-queue

-This module utilize PostgreSQL to implement a durable queue for efficently processing arbitrary payloads which can be represented as JSON.
+This module utilizes PostgreSQL to implement a durable queue for efficently processing arbitrary payloads which can be represented as JSON.

 Typically a producer would enqueue a new payload as part of larger database transaction